-*** Meredith is serving as Walk Coordinator for the Atlanta Walk for Apraxia, scheduled for September 15, 2019.
+*** Meredith served as Walk Coordinator for the Atlanta Walk for Apraxia, on September 15, 2019.
 Meredith is committed to this project and plans to coordinate the Apraxia Walk for 2020!

 *** Meredith served as guest lecturer for pediatric motor speech disorders (apraxia & dysarthria), for Georgia State University graduate students, April 2019 and 2018.

 *** Meredith flew to New York City December 2&3, 2018 to attend Advanced-Level Apraxia training from the highest figure in the USA for Childhood Apraxia of Speech, Edythe Strand, PhD CCC-SLP from the Mayo Clinic in Minneapolis.